IMT-Project-LTS-SR/MRUNet-for-MODIS-super-resolution/README.md

 ## 2. Train and test Multi residual U-net

-Our principle contribution in this project is to design and implement a new deep learning model based on U-net architecture called \bf{Multi-residual U-net}.
+Our principle contribution in this project is to design and implement a new deep learning model based on U-net architecture called **Multi-residual U-net**.

 ## 3. Result